brgordon17/fvfm-prediction/README.md

 <!-- README.md is generated from README.Rmd.
 Please edit that file -->

-# Coral Metabolomics: Predicting the Photosynthetic Efficiency of Thermally Stressed Corals (In Development)
+# Coral Metabolomics: Predicting the Photosynthetic Efficiency of Thermally Stressed Corals

 <!-- badges: start -->